Runnable/docs/troubleshooting/_posts/2016-12-12-my-build-is-failing-because-of-no-such-key-or-host-key-verification-failed-what-do-i-do.md

+---
-# My build is failing because of "No Such Key" or "Host key verification failed".
+title: My build is failing because of "No Such Key" or "Host key verification failed".
 What do I do?
+category: troubleshooting
+step: 2
+description: My build is failing because of "No Such Key" or "Host key verification failed".
+What do I do?
+---

 If you are seeing these errors, your configuration is probably trying to use other repositories that Runnable does not have access to.
 ```